Cybersecurity Specialists Needed in Malaysia

 Cybersecurity is an interdisciplinary field that requires knowledge in tech, human behavior, finance, risk, law, and regulation.
 Many people in the cybersecurity workforce enter the field from other careers that tap these skills, and translate them to cyber.

-Most entry-level cybersecurity positions require a four-year bachelor’s degree in cybersecurity or in a related field such as information technology or computer science.
+Most entry-level cybersecurity jobs in Malaysia require a 3-year bachelor’s degree in cybersecurity or in a related field such as information technology (IT) or computer science.

 Some employers require an advanced qualification such as a master’s degree in cybersecurity.
 A master’s degree course takes an additional one to two years to complete after the bachelor’s degree programme and provides advanced instruction in protecting computer networks and electronic infrastructures from attack.

-a career path for cyber defenders normally starts with a diploma and progresses to an undergraduate programme in computer science or ICT.
+A career path for cyber defenders normally starts with a diploma in IT and progresses to an undergraduate programme in computer science or ICT.

 The high-level career requires an array of technical ICT skills and advanced analytical capabilities taught in continuing professional courses or postgraduate programmes.